Iaguilaror/oriGen-wgs001-scripts/vcf2pcp/README.md

 This code was developed as part of Israel Aguilar-Ordoñez’s postdoctoral research at Tecnológico de Monterrey during the 2024–2025.

+* This pipeline is based on the previous work of Judith Ballesteros-Villascan: https://github.com/jbv2/VCF2PCP

 ### Cite us
 - TO-DO